CoolMarvel43/SHS-UFO-Edits/Sources/All-Traditional/README.md

 Some glyphs are colour coded (which are also indicated in the source files).
 For more information, see the glyph list, under the Colour Tag column.
 But roughly:

 **Magenta** 🟣 - Borrowed glyphs from other Source Han forks without any modifications whatsoever.
 There is no guarantee that any future updates from them will be synced to this repository.
 If a glyph is modified in the future, this tag will be removed.
+The glyph has also been checked for quality to be included as-is.
+**Brown** 🟤 - Low quality glyphs, which while edited to make them traditional orthography compliant, will retain some unprofessional-looking design, whether done by SinoType (CN and TW locales), Iwata (JP and KR locales) or existing SHS forks.